Rebecca Lawlor, Puddle Hunters Childcare

 We enjoy getting out and about with the children in our care and often take part in activities in the local area including visiting the Maritime museum, Seal Sanctuary, Soft Play at Wendron Nursery, using our local Library and Children's Centre (with the bubble room), going to Penryn gymnastics, toddler groups, raze the roof as well as exploring different our local woods, beaches and parks.

 We are located in Swanvale which backs onto a lovely wooded walk a short distance from Swanpool lake and beach.
-We have a playroom which has a variety of toys for your children to explore including musical instruments, bricks, heuristic toys, farm and wild animals, trains and cars, a dollhouse, role play kitchen and dolls, puzzles, puppets and lots of books.
+We have a play area within the main lounge which has a variety of toys for your children to explore including musical instruments, bricks, heuristic toys, farm and wild animals, trains and cars, a dollhouse, role play kitchen and dolls, puzzles, puppets and lots of books.
 We also have an area for creative and mark making activities.

 I previously worked in a nursery for 6 years caring for children between the ages of 6 months and 5 years old.
 We are both members of the 'Quality Childminding in Cornwall' network and as part of this attend regular training to enhance our childminding practice.

-Puddle Hunters Childcare is open between 7.30am and 6pm.
+Puddle Hunters Childcare is open between 8am and 5.30pm Monday to Thursday and 8am - 5pm on Fridays.

 We offer spaces for 2, 3 and 4 year old funding (15hrs and 30 hrs).